scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 5
 - **Duration:** 1 day

 Curse a creature with misfortune.
 They must make a willpower save vs your spellcasting.
 On fail, the creature adds a bad die to all saving throws for the next day.
 If you crit they add a terrible die instead.
-The curse can be removed through lesser restoration.
+The curse can be removed through _Cleanse_.

 You may target an additional person for every level above the 1st.